 2. Stay relaxed.

-Encourage your body to stay relaxed and to allow the club to do its job.
+Encourage your body to stay relaxed while you play golf and allow the club to do its job.
 Respect the weight of the club, keep your body loose and keep your elbows close to your body.
 I recommend you stretch daily, starting with your hips, hamstrings and wrists.
 Frequently, in a lesson when the student becomes tense and performance deteriorates, I change the atmosphere by asking questions about other hobbies or vacation activities.
 This melts the tension away and performance improves.

 3. Adjust your grip, depending upon the shot.